ptrandev/adblockah/README.md

   2. Move the **/adblocker/adblocker.sh** to a directory of your choice.

 #### Operation
-The are various ways to automate the execution of this script: 1) create a cron job | 2) create a bashrc alias
+The are various ways to automate the execution of this script:

 1) Creating a cron job will allow the script to automatically run ever hour/day/week/etc.